grafana/grafana/docs/sources/administration/configuration.md

 ### concurrent_render_request_limit

 Concurrent render request limit affects when the /render HTTP endpoint is used.
-Rendering many images at the same time can overload the server, which this setting can help protect against by only allowing a certain amount of concurrent requests.
+Rendering many images at the same time can overload the server, which this setting can help protect against by only allowing a certain number of concurrent requests.
 Default is `30`.

 ## [panels]